hafsanwar-db/pocket-peds/README.md

 # note for devs
-add in any python packages in requirements.txt create a .env with mongodb `connection_string`
+To run the backend, add in any python packages in requirements.txt and create a .env with mongodb `connection_string`.